 Japanese carriers made air strikes on US bases in late 1941, but it took until 1942 for combat between carriers.
 In 1942, carrier forces were split so that each carrier was escorted by approximately two cruisers and three destroyers.
 (Wukovits 39) These escorts surrounded the carrier at a distance in a circular "wagon wheel" formation.
 If the force needed to change direction, each ship would turn to the proper heading, maintaining the circular formation.
 This screen of escorts protected the valuable carrier with anti-aircraft fire.
 It would also fight off any surface ships which reached the task force and protect the carrier from submarine attack.
 (Hughes 88-90) This formation was an evolution of a formation used for surface cruising and scouting before deployment into battle line.
 (Hone 73) The ships were designed and manufactured so that their speeds were roughly comparable, and a carrier group could travel at about 30 knots.

 Battleships were still a great danger to the carrier task force.
 At night, it was impossible for a carrier group to detect a force of battleships.
 Within the period of one night, a force of battleships could traverse the 200 mile range of aircraft and be within gun range of the carrier task force before morning.
 (Hughes 105) Even in daylight, where carriers were often forced to turn into the wind to launch and land planes, the threat from battleships was all too real.
 The decisive battle of Midway could have been very different had the Japanese deployed their numerically superior battleships in the front, and not in the rear, of their naval force.
 Still seeing the carriers as scouts for the battleships, their battleships would not enter the fray.
 On both sides, however, submarines were seen as important screening vessels for the carrier fleet, but because they were slower than surface ships, they had to move into position well before the carrier task forces.
-In several battles subs were able to sink enemy carriers, and they were always useful in recovering downed airmen.
+In several battles subs were able to sink enemy carriers, and for the Americans they were always useful in recovering downed airmen.

 |Each US carrier had an air wing of 94 planes.
 In light of the theories of the strength of the attack, only 25% of these planes were fighters, which intercepted enemy search planes and air strikes and escorted the dive bombers and torpedo bombers on strike missions.
 The remaining 75% of the air wing were dive bombers and torpedo bombers.
 (Hughes 102) Since attacking the enemy before he attacked you was of such great importance, the carrier force had to locate the enemy by scouting.
 To "strike effectively first", you must find the enemy.
 If the enemy finds you, and you do not find him, everything else is irrelevant.
 At the first carrier battle, Coral Sea, scouting was poorly done by both sides.
 American scouting was conducted by the Dauntless dive bomber.
 Instead of using valuable carrier aircraft, the Japanese often used float planes from battleships and cruisers, an economy measure which didn't always work out as the float planes proved to be inferior to carrier planes as scouts.||